Wondering how to start a swimwear line? Or more specifically how to find a custom swimwear manufacturer that gets your vision?

 When you hit the ground running with the right partners for the job, you gain access to specialized manufacturing, lower capital investment from your side, quicker go-to-market times, and improved profit margins.

-The initial hunt
+The initial hunt for swimwear manufacturers

 You might want to spend some time combing through about 30 Google search pages.
 Some swimwear and apparel manufacturers may not have optimized websites and probably sit on the 42nd Google search page.